This site uses cookies

 Please note that this pop-up notice will appear on every NCM website page until you have saved your preferred setting.

-Current Position: Chair and Associate Professor, Department of Behavioral Health and Nutrition, University of Delaware
+Current Position: Professor and Chair, Department of Health Behavior and Nutrition Sciences, University of Delaware

-Jillian Trabulsi, PhD RDN, FAND is an Associate Professor and Chair of Department of Behavioral Health and Nutrition at the University of Delaware.
-Her research program focuses on diet, nutritional status, growth, energy expenditure, and energy balance in infants and children who are healthy and in those with chronic disease.
-Her research is funded by grants from the National Institutes of Health as well as private foundations and her work is published in peer-reviewed journals.
+Jillian Trabulsi, PhD, RDN, FAND, is Professor and Chair of Department of Health Behavior and Nutrition Sciences at the University of Delaware.
+Her research program investigates the impact of diet on energy balance, healthy growth and nutrition status, gastrointestinal microbiota, and gene expression; and elucidates the interrelationships among these factors in healthy individuals, clinical populations, and those with chronic disease.
+Her research is funded by grants from the National Institutes of Health, industry, as well as private foundations and her work is published in peer-reviewed journals.
 She started her career as a Registered Dietitian, working for 7 years at the Children’s Hospital of Philadelphia.
-She then went on to earn her Ph.D. in Nutritional Sciences at The University of Wisconsin – Madison where she was trained in diet assessment methodologies and stable isotope techniques for the measurement of energy expenditure.
+She then went on to earn her PhD in Nutritional Sciences at The University of Wisconsin – Madison where she was trained in diet assessment methodologies and stable isotope techniques for the measurement of energy expenditure.
 She completed a two-year post-doctoral fellowship in Pediatric Nutrition and Growth at the Children’s Hospital of Philadelphia and completed the LEND (Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Training Program.